Loading…

 One Piece TCG

-TL;DR: One Piece TCG counter mechanic: during your opponent's attack you play cards from hand to add their counter value (the bottom-left number, usually +1000/+2000) to your defender's power.
+TL;DR: One Piece TCG counter cards are played from hand during your opponent's attack to add counter value (the bottom-left number, usually +1000/+2000) to your defender's power.
 If the boosted power meets the attacker's, the attack fails.
 Counters spend hand cards (blocking spends board cards).
 Run 8-14 counters; they affect every game.
 Spend them on attacks that actually matter.

 The counter mechanic is the defensive heart of One Piece TCG, and it is the thing new players misunderstand most.
 Here is the core: